Devon128/Engineering_4_Notebook/README.md

 ### Code
-C:\Users\djohnso88\Documents\Engineering_4_Notebook\Launch2.py
+import time
+import board
+import digitalio
+led = digitalio.DigitalInOut(board.GP13)
+led.direction = digitalio.Direction.OUTPUT
+for x in range(10,0,-1):
+    print(x)
+    led.value = True
+    time.sleep(.5)
+    led.value = False
+    time.sleep(.5)
+print("lifftoff")
+ledgreen = digitalio.DigitalInOut(board.GP19)
+ledgreen.direction = digitalio.Direction.OUTPUT

 ### Reflection

 This was a not so bad assignment.
-Now i did have an problem with my red led so i used
+Now i did have an problem with one of the leds , don't remmember which one it was but it was burnt out so i used the LED on the board instead.

 &nbsp;